 In 2018, the band is releasing a series of five non-history-related singles and videos, beginning with “A Little of Both” – an anthem for girls who really want it all.

-Granville Automatic's fourth album RADIO HYMNS will be released May 4, 2018, and features guest appearances from Jim Lauderdale, Kevin Griffin of Better Than Ezra, Ben Fields and Matraca Berg.
+Granville Automatic's fourth album RADIO HYMNS will be released spring 2018 (pre-order via Kickstarter through April 15), and features guest appearances from Jim Lauderdale, Kevin Griffin of Better Than Ezra, Ben Fields and Matraca Berg.
 This 13-track concept record mines Nashville’s lost history from the two wives of city founder Timothy Demonbreun to the day in 1974 that the Ryman Auditorium was saved from the wrecking ball.

 Olivarez and Elkins have written songs recorded by country stars Billy Currington (the single “Drinkin’ Town With A Football Problem”), Sugarland, Wanda Jackson, Angaleena Presley and numerous others.
 Their songwriting led them to a coveted Composers in Residence spot at Seaside, Fla.’s Escape to Create program.
 They’ve appeared on PBS’ Sun Studio Sessions and WoodSongs Old-Time Radio Hour.
 You may have heard their songs on ABC’s American Crime and The Lying Game, as well as Netflix’s The Ranch.
 Their tour schedule has been as frenzied as 200 shows a year, including stops at SXSW, the Key West, Island Hopper and 30A Songwriters festivals and Tin Pan South.
 They’ve played at venues from the legendary Joshua Tree roadhouse Pappy & Harriet’s to Texas’ haunted Gruene Hall to listening rooms such as The Tin Angel (Philadelphia), Club Passim (Boston), Eddie’s Attic (Atlanta), The Station Inn and Music City Roots (Nashville) and Rockwood Music Hall (NYC).